levoxtrip/aSearchForLostTime/docs/VVVV/Animations/CountMouseClick.md

 # Count On MouseClick

-To create a counter on mouse click we connect `Mouse` node with a `TogEdge` to make sure that it one mouse click per frame.
+To create a counter on mouse click we connect `Mouse` node with a `TogEdge` to make sure that it's one mouse click per frame even if the mouse might be hold down.
 Otherwise counter increases value per frame while the button is hold down.